 Leadership Development: Works to ensure that the Board is well-rounded and has the appropriate skill-set for the Synagogue; recommends future Board members; invites congregants to serve on committees and chair special events so that they may be nurtured as potential leaders and Board members.
 Email Russ Margolis

 Mission: Develops a system to ensure that all interested members of the congregation are given the opportunity to become active.
 Identifies members who may be interested in and useful to our various committees and to identify those who may become potential board members; to nominate candidates for the Board; to organize annual board retreats each fall, and; to educate Board members on various topics of interest.

 Membership Engagement (ME): Develops a plan for building relationships between members with the purpose of increasing engagement and building community.
 Activities may include social or cultural events in members’ homes, in the synagogue, or around Baltimore.
 Nancy Carrey-Beaver, chair

 Mission: Promotes BSS activities to our own community to build and strengthen relationships.

-Religious Culture: Works closely with the Rabbi and Cantor to enhance spirituality for the congregation, helps organize and coordinate services for Shabbat, High Holy Days, and other holidays.
+Religious Culture: Works closely with the Rabbi to enhance spirituality for the congregation, helps organize and coordinate services for Shabbat, High Holy Days, and other holidays.
 Promotes Jewish content and music in the observance of holidays and festivals and recommends religious policy and practice.
 Email Collin McFall

 Mission: Promotes personal and communal involvement in services, celebrations and religious practices.
 Recommends policies and guidelines for the religious practices of the Synagogue.
 Encourages the use of music and works to enhance congregants’ experience of many aspects of synagogue life with an emphasis on promoting congregant involvement.